mrh9663-del/rlac/_pages/assignment-1.md

 ---

-## Introduction
+## Overview

-Cyberpunk stories have circled around fear.
-Fear of technology, fear of failing to stay in control, and fear of what happens when humans are no longer on top.
-However, the kind of technology people fear has changed over time.
-This paper looks at how cyberpunk fiction shifts from physical, industrial technology to digital software based systems.
-Instead of reading each story closely, I use computational analysis to look for patterns across multiple texts at once.
+Cyberpunk fiction has always been about the fear of losing control.
+But as technology evolves, does the language of that fear change?
+This project uses computational text analysis to compare the "Industrial Cyberpunk" of the 1950s against the "Post-Cyberpunk" of the 2000s.
+Using [Voyant Tools](https://voyant-tools.org) for exploratory visualization and [R Markdown](https://posit.cloud/) (through posit cloud) for statistical frequency analysis, I track the shift from physical, hardware-based vocabulary to abstract, software-based systems.

 ⸻

-## Section 1: Corpus and Research Questions
+## Section 1: Corpus Selection & Provenance

-### Corpus Description
+### The Corpus

-My corpus is made up of eight science fiction short stories split into two groups.
-The first group contains four stories by Philip K. Dick, published around 1953.
-These texts come from early science fiction and are often viewed as a foundational pillar for cyberpunk themes.
-The second group contains four short stories by Cory Doctorow, published between 2004 and 2007, which represent a more modern, post cyberpunk era.

-All texts were uploaded into [Voyant Tools](https://voyant-tools.org) as plain text files.
-Before analysis, I removed front matter and legal boilerplate so the corpus only contained narrative content.
-I also added stop-words to make sure they don't contaminate the results.
+My corpus consists of eight short stories divided into two sub-corpora:

+- **The 1950s (Hardware):** Four stories by Philip K. Dick.
+- **The 2000s (Software):** Four stories by Cory Doctorow.

+### Provenance & Access

+I sourced the Philip K. Dick texts from Project Gutenberg, selecting the "Plain Text" versions to ensure compatibility with R and Voyant.
+Project Gutenberg was chosen for its reliability in preserving public domain science fiction.
+The Cory Doctorow texts were sourced directly from the author's personal website, Craphound.com.
+Doctorow publishes his work under Creative Commons licenses, allowing for legal text mining.
+This combination of Public Domain and Creative Commons texts allowed for a seamless, ethically sourced dataset.

-### Why This Corpus
+### Why This Selection?

-I chose this corpus because Philip K. Dick and Cory Doctorow write in very different technological moments.
-Dick was writing during the Cold War and the industrial age, while Doctorow writes during the internet and information age.
-While both deal with technology and power, I suspected that the language they use to describe control would be different.

-### Research Questions

-This project focuses on three main questions:

-1. Does cyberpunk vocabulary shift from physical and industrial terms (like metal, ship, gun) to digital and abstract terms (like network, system, code)?
-2. How does the idea of control change across time, from physical control of machines to software based or systemic control?
-3. Does older cyberpunk rely more on physical violence compared to modern cyberpunk?

-### Why Computational Analysis

-A computational approach makes it possible to compare patterns across texts without focusing on just one story in depth.
-Using Voyant Tools allows me to do distant reading and visualize trends across a 50-year gap.
-These patterns would be hard to notice through close reading alone.
+I chose this pairing to test a specific hypothesis: that the "Cyberpunk" genre has undergone a fundamental vocabulary shift.
+Dick writes during the Cold War (fear of bombs/metal), while Doctorow writes in the Internet Age (fear of surveillance/data).

 ⸻